mauriciomani/HRM-and-Machine-Learning/README.md

 </p><br/>

 ## Introduction
 This article is divided in two parts.
 The first is my experience developing a Systematic Literature Review in the Indian Institute of Technology, Delhi.
 The second is what I found important in the human resource field regarding artificial intelligence.
-And I provide an example using a Kaggle dateset for the attrition risk in any enterprise (if an employee is liing or not).
+And I provide an example using a Kaggle dateset for the attrition risk in any enterprise (if an employee is leaving or not).

 ## Indian Institute of Technology Delhi
 Being in India has been one of the best experiences I have ever had.
 I am very proud of being part and made so great friends in one of the most prestigious universities in India: Indian Institute of Technology Delhi, IIT Delhi.
 Also tell all my new friends about my great university in Mexico and about Mexico in general.